-If you’re having a bilateral Blepharoplasty (eyelid lift surgery on both eye lids), some of your biggest questions will relate to your recovery and healing period after your operation.
-Your selected Surgeon will give you specific advise relating to your customised procedure.
-These tips for healing and recovery may help you know what to prepare for, in general, in relation to your recovery from an upper Blepharoplasty (Eyelid Lift Surgery).
+If you’re having a Blepharoplasty (eyelid lift surgery on both eyelids), some of your biggest questions will relate to your recovery and healing period after your operation.
+Your selected Surgeon will give you specific advice relating to your customised procedure.
+These tips for healing and recovery may help you know what to prepare for, in general, in relation to your recovery from an Upper Blepharoplasty (Eyelid Lift Surgery).

 Top 10 Surgery Recovery Tips for Eyelid Lift Surgery (Blepharoplasty)

 First, what is Upper Blepharoplasty?
 Eyelid surgery, also known as an eyelid lift or Upper Blepharoplasty, is a surgical skin reduction procedure that reduces eyelid bagginess.
 The most common condition treated by upper eyelid surgery is when the eyelid skin obscures the lashes (the skin touches or hides the lashes).
 The eyelid skin may even droop and sag over the upper iris, which often impacts vision and leads to a tired looking, sad expression even when you’re rested.